Author: Anna Villarroya in cooperation with Victoria Ateca-Amestoy

 Since the second half of the 1990s, the approach to cultural policy has been to ensure the cultural neutrality of the state and to recognise regional cultural diversity.
 While it may seem that an emphasis has been placed more on "looking after the heritage", artistic creation has not suffered as a consequence.
 The broad outlines of ministerial action remain the same: protection and dissemination of Spain's historic heritage; management of the great national museums, archives and libraries and promotion and dissemination of film, theatre, dance and music.

-More specifically, during the Popular Party's two terms in office (1996-2000 and 2000-2004), a large Investment Plan assisted the reform and improvement of auditoriums, museums, archives and libraries, and increased the public access to cathedrals, castles, religious buildings, industrial architecture and natural landscapes.
+More specifically, during the Popular Party's two first terms in office (1996-2000 and 2000-2004), a large Investment Plan assisted the reform and improvement of auditoriums, museums, archives and libraries, and increased the public access to cathedrals, castles, religious buildings, industrial architecture and natural landscapes.
 New technologies entered the archives sector, and the Plan for the promotion of reading was part of an effort to increase cultural participation.
 A large portion of the Ministry's investment budget was allocated to Madrid's Paseo del Arte, including extensions of the Prado, the Reina Sofía and the Thyssen-Bornemisza museums.
 Other substantial investments were directed to the renovation of the National Museum of Art of Catalonia and the Royal Theatre Opera House in Madrid and the Liceu Opera House in Barcelona.
 Support to the film industry was expanded and consolidated by a new Cinema Act (Act 15/2001).

 The deregulatory tendency of the Popular Party's government led to efforts to involve the private sector in major cultural initiatives.
 Management efficiency and operational autonomy were the keywords in reorganising the Prado Museum and the Spanish National Orchestra and Choir (2003), and in setting up bodies such as the two state corporations for Spanish Cultural Action Abroad (SEACEX) and Cultural Commemorations (SECC).
 New tax legislation was adopted to stimulate private funding of cultural initiatives, such as the Sponsorship and Foundation Act of 2002.

 The Socialist Party took office following the General Elections in March 2004 and reorganised the government's ministerial structure (Royal Decree 1601/2004 on the Structure of the Ministry of Culture).
 The Ministry of Culture was again established as a separate entity from the Ministry of Education, although it included the same departments as the former State Secretariat for Culture: the Directorate-General for Fine Arts and Cultural Assets; the Directorate-General for Books, Archives and Libraries; and the Directorate-General for Cultural Cooperation and Communication.
-Other bodies, which previously depended on the State Secretariat, gained independent status and a certain degree of operating autonomy, although they remained under the umbrella of the new Ministry: the Prado Museum, the Reina Sofía Museum and Art Centre, the National Library, the National Institute of Cinematography and Audiovisual Arts and the National Institute of Performing Arts and Music.
+Other bodies, which previously depended on the State Secretariat, gained independent status and a certain degree of operating autonomy, although they remained under the umbrella of the new Ministry: the Prado Museum, the Reina Sofía National Museum and Art Centre, the National Library, the Film and Audiovisual Arts Institute and the National Institute of Performing Arts and Music.

 Following re-election in 2008, the new socialist government restructured the departments of the Ministry of Culture (Royal Decree 1132/2008 on the Structure of the Ministry of Culture), and made the cultural industries one of its main priorities.
 Thus, a new Directorate-General for Cultural Industries and Policy was created, which replaced the Directorate General for Cultural Cooperation and Communication.